aospapp/aosp/external/pigweed/docs/getting_started.rst

 installation of prerequisites beyond basics like ``git`` and ``build-essential`` (or the equivalent for your distro).

+.. inclusive-language: disable

+To flash devices using OpenOCD, you may need to extend your system udev rules at ``/etc/udev/rules.d/``.
+The OpenOCD repository has a good `example udev rules file <https://github.com/openocd-org/openocd/blob/master/contrib/60-openocd.rules>`_ that includes many popular hardware debuggers.

+.. inclusive-language: enable

 **macOS**

 To start using Pigweed on MacOS, you'll need to install XCode.
 Download it